 Make yourself more valuable by reading great books by people who have spent a lifetime studying and applying whatever it is you want to learn.
 If you are saying to yourself…”But I’m done with school, I don’t have to do that anymore.”
 All I have to say to you is Good Luck!
 You’re gonna need it.

-Ironically enough, I was never much of a reader until I left school.
+Ironically enough, I was never much of a reader until I quit school.
 I picked up a book on real estate investing and life as I knew it was over.
-Real estate books led into books on sales, psychology, marketing, management, and about everything under the sun (except anything fiction of course).
+Real estate books led into books on sales, psychology, marketing, management, and about everything under the sun.

-As my good friend Mark Twain said, “The man who does not read good books has no advantage over the man who can’t read them.”
+As Mark Twain said, “The man who does not read good books has no advantage over the man who can’t read them.

-As I have read well over 200 books in the last few years, here is my list of “Must Read” books.
+As I have read hundreds of books in the last few years, here is my recommended reading list.

 REAL ESTATE